FooBartn/FooBartn.github.io/_posts/2018-05-29-csharp-for-posh-devs-part1.md

     - $"My name is {name}"
 - Parameters are specified inside the () after a method name
     - C# is a strongly typed language, and thus requires a type specification on parameters.
+- Case sensitive
+    - MyVariable and myVariable are **not** the same thing.
+    - GetProcess and getprocess would **not** get you to the same method.
+        - Technically this is a general naming rule violation, but I'm just using it to make a point.

 ## A PowerShell Base